leizzer/raw_git_checker/README.markdown

 Install:
 --------

-1. Modify the module Checker for cover your needs (or not, but you probably have the branch Master, and not Staging).
+1. Modify the module Checker for cover your needs.
 2. Execute the git_checker.rb in your git repository that you want to check.

 Pro-install: